 4. The weather

-As any mountain weather it can be unpredictable af 😀 If you are flexible with your visiting dates, than check the weather before and try to go on a sunny day.
+As any mountain weather it can be unpredictable af. 😀 If you are flexible with your visiting dates, than check the weather before and try to go on a sunny day.
 Even so it is not guaranteed that after midday the clouds would not gather gratefully exactly and only on the peak.
-This had happened on the day we went up, but it still was a unique and breathtaking experience while “flying” in the cable car in and out of fluffy white clouds. ☁️ ☁️ ☁️
+This had happened on the day we went up.
+Thus it still was a unique and breathtaking experience “flying” in the cable car in and out of fluffy white clouds. ☁️ ☁️ ☁️

 5. Ticket prices

 All those majestic landscapes, the panoramic restaurant at ~2950m, the cable car and the cogwheel train experiences have a fair price that needs to be paid.
 Prepare to take out of your pocket 53 EUR for an adult ticket.
 This includes an ascent and descent with the cogwheel train and multiple entries for the Gletscherbahn cable car, on the day of your visit.
 You can find all current prices for summer 2017 here.

 But all in all those breathtaking landscapes were seen, those stunning pictures were made 📷 , another beautiful and popular destination was checked ✔ and I can brag now that I was literally on the top of Germany. ⛰🤗👌